 Something magical happens in the springtime at the farms surrounding Darling and the West Coast.
-The typically green, grey, and brown rolling hills are covered in beautiful bursts of blooming fynbos.
-The wildflowers sprout high and the soft ground features cascading shades of purple, yellow, orange and white.
+The typically green, grey, and brown rolling hills are covered in beautiful bursts of blooming fynbos and wildflowers.
+The soft ground becomes cascading shades of purple, yellow, orange and white.
 The roads, usually a bit empty and deserted, are busier.
 In the distance, some photographers walk about as they look to capture the prettiest of blooms.

-I was warned Postberg, the area of West Coast National Park that is only open during this season, can be quite busy.
-After entering the park, I could immediately see what all the buzz was about.
-I spotted kudu, bontebok, blue wildebeest and eland grazing on these colorful fields.
-Because there are no large carnivores in the park, I got out of the car and took a walk through the grass to take a closer look.
-If you're traveling to the Cape in August or September, you don't want to miss this.
+Postberg, the area of West Coast National Park that is only open during this season, can be quite busy.
+It's still worth a visit and as soon as you enter, you'll see what all the buzz is about.
+It's not uncommon to spot kudu, bontebok, blue wildebeest and eland grazing on the colorful fields.
+Because there are no large carnivores in the park, you can get out of the car and take a walk through the grass to get a closer look at the kaleidoscoping colors.
+If you're traveling to the Western Cape in August or September, you don't want to miss this.